-In 2015-16, WTCS colleges reported enrolling 163,892 men and 158,914 women, while gender was not reported for 1 percent of enrollees.
-Of the men enrolled 54.4 percent were enrolled in degree or diploma program courses, while 17.2 percent were enrolled in non-postsecondary courses and 50.4 percent were in continuing education courses.
-Of the women enrolled, 64.4 percent were enrolled in degree or diploma program courses, 21.3 percent in non-postsecondary, and 41.7 percent in continuing education courses.
-Because students may take courses in more than one area, percentages add to more than 100 percent.
+In 2017-18, WTCS colleges reported enrolling 158,214 men and 152,936 women, while gender was not reported for 1 percent of enrollees.
+Of the men enrolled 56.7 percent were enrolled in degree or diploma program courses, while 15.7 percent were enrolled in non-postsecondary courses and 48 percent were in continuing education courses.
+Of the women enrolled, 66.4 percent were enrolled in degree or diploma program courses, 30.5 percent in non-postsecondary and 39.3 percent in continuing education courses in more than one area, percentages add to more than 100 percent.